-All women have a small amount of facial hair, and for many— excluding eyebrows—it's not necessarily noticeable.
-It's only normal to see a light dusting of facial hair.
-I mean, we've all examined our faces in those super-magnifying mirrors— we're hairy humans, and it's nothing to be ashamed of.
-Just look at how Lorde and Yara Shahidi have embraced their unibrows!
-But if yours is more easily seen than you'd like, there are many ways to get rid of that light dusting of hair mess-free.
+All women have facial hair, and for many—excluding eyebrows—it's not necessarily noticeable.
+But even noticeable hair on the face is normal for women.
+I mean, we've all examined our faces in those super-magnifying mirrors.
+We're hairy humans, and it's nothing to be ashamed of (hi, Lorde and Yara Shahidi).
+But if your facial hair is personally bothering you, there are many ways to get rid of it without the mess.

 We do have to mention, if you have concerns about excessive facial hair, it's best to seek medical advice.
 Below, we've rounded up the best at-home removal tips, all-natural methods, and even more advanced options that can remove hair permanently.
-Keep scrolling to learn all about the do’s and don’ts on removing hair in this ultra-delicate zone.
+Keep scrolling to learn all about the dos and don’ts of removing hair in this ultra-delicate zone.

 Tweezing is the easiest and cheapest method of removing facial hair.
 It's most commonly the go-to way to keep your eyebrows tamed.
 But it also can be used for those occasional chin hairs that pop up out of nowhere.